mazhengcn/apnn-slides/slides.md

 <div>

 **Knudsen number**
   - stability issues for small $\varepsilon$ (stiffness)
   - consistency of the scheme with limiting model as $\varepsilon \to 0$

 **Collision Operator**
   - special discretization needed for the collision operator
-- ray effect with bad angular resolution
   - high computational cost for more complicated collision
+  - ray effect
 </div>

 <div>